vinil-v/cyclecloud-adauth/README.md

 2. [Windows Active Directory](https://learn.microsoft.com/en-us/windows-server/identity/ad-ds/deploy/install-active-directory-domain-services--level-100-) must be configured and running.
 3. Active Directory should be reachable to all the nodes in the cluster and required ports should be opened for authentication.
 4. Supported OS version : CentOS 7 / RHEL7 / Alma Linux 8 / Ubuntu 18.04
+5. Default user home directory for CycleCloud HPC nodes in /shared/home.
+6. SELinux in Permissive mode

 ## Configuring the Project ##
 1. Open a terminal session in CycleCloud server with the CycleCloud CLI enabled.